 Under the previous assumptions, the 2-Wasserstein distance between the estimated conditional distribution and the true distribution converges to 0:

-\begin{proposition}[Empirical conditional sampling] Under additive innovation (\ref{ass:generalAssumpCondSampl}), if the regressor $\widehat{\nu}_{-j}$ is consistent, then $\widetilde{x}'^{(j)}$ constructed as in \eqref{eq:cpi-sampling}, is sampled from $P'_j$, and $\mathcal{W}_2(P'_j, P^\star_j)\to 0$. \end{proposition} Proposition~\ref{prop:empCondSamp} implies that the CPI sampler is asymptotically drawing from the desired conditional distribution.
-Therefore, CPI qualifies as a Conditional Feature Importance (\cite{Hooker2021}).
-In the sequel, we refer primarily to CPI due to its feasibility. \textbf{However, note that the double robustness result from \cref{th:doubleRobust}, as well as the use of Sobol-CPI to estimate TSI, are completely general and hold for any conditional sampler.
-Consequently, these results apply to any CFI.}
+\begin{proposition}[Empirical conditional sampling] Under additive innovation (\ref{ass:generalAssumpCondSampl}), if the regressor $\widehat{\nu}_{-j}$ is consistent, then $\widetilde{x}'^{(j)}$ constructed as in \eqref{eq:cpi-sampling}, is sampled from $P'_j$, and $\mathcal{W}_2(P'_j, P^\star_j)\to 0$. \end{proposition} Proposition~\ref{prop:empCondSamp} implies that CPI's sampler is asymptotically drawing from the desired distribution.
+Then, CPI qualifies as a Conditional Feature Importance \cite{Hooker2021}.
+However, in the following, we abstract from this choice and provide general results for any empirical sampler $P'_j$.